puzzle/amm-techlab/content/en/docs/02.0/2.3/2.3.1/deploy-container-image.md

 ---
-title: "2.2 Deploy a container image"
+title: "2.3.2 Deploy a container image"
-linkTitle: "2.2 Deploy container image"
+linkTitle: "Deploy image"
-weight: 220
+weight: 232
-sectionnumber: 2.2
+sectionnumber: 2.3.2
 description: >
   This section covers deploying a container image to OpenShift.
 ---